jybleau/sweetalert3/.github/ISSUE_TEMPLATE/03_question.md

 ---

-Please post your question to StackOverflow: https://stackoverflow.com/questions/ask Make sure to add the `sweetalert2` tag to the question.
+Please post your question to StackOverflow: https://stackoverflow.com/questions/ask Make sure to add the `sweetalertbee` tag to the question.

 Thank you.